angelariggs/angelariggs.github.io/_posts/2022-05-29-transparency.md

 - Will you be listened to?
 - Do the people receiving that feedback think it's important for them to know?

-I love this kind of learning exploration 😄 I'm ending with more questions than I started with, but that means that I have good questions to ask when these things come up!
-And I love being able to adjust my perspective on things like this as I continue to learn.
+I love this kind of learning exploration, and I love being able to adjust my perspective on things like this as I continue to learn 😄 Instead of thinking about transparency as a static, narrowly-defined behavior, I can think about transparency as a spectrum where I desire some amount of overlap between my definition and a company's definition in order to feel safe and trusting.
+I'm ending this exploration with more questions than I started with, but that just means I can ask better questions the next time this comes up!